ismo-karkkainen/diagrammatron/README.md

 candidates that have most crossings.
 Each edges has only horizontal and vertical segments with 90-degree angles.

+Currently uses very slow depth-first search to determine the order of edge segments with regard to each other when they are in same gap between nodes.

 ## diagrammatron-place

 Places disjoint sub-diagrams in relation to each other so that they do not